mgp/loco/README.markdown

 # Loco

 Loco is an iOS library that attempts to acquire the device location using GPS whenever a significant location change, or change in cellular towers, is detected.
 By doing so it strikes a balance between accurately finding your **lo**cation and **co**nserving the battery of your device.
-Other features include allowing the application to force attempting to acquire the location using GPS at any time, a listener interface for easy notification of changes in location and other events, and pausing and resuming location of monitoring.
+Other features include allowing the application to force attempting to acquire the location using GPS at any time, a listener interface for easy notification of changes in location and other events, and pausing and resuming monitoring of location.

 ## API